aleclarson/valtio-kit/readme.md

 import { Counter } from './Counter.state'

 export function App() {
-  // Create a counter with an initial count of 100. const counter = useInstance(Counter, 100)
+  // Create a counter with an initial count of 100.
+Any persistent effects set up
+  // by the instance will be cleaned up when the component unmounts. const counter = useInstance(Counter, 100)

-  // Subscribe to the counter's data. const { count, increment, decrement } = useSnapshot(counter)
+  // Subscribe to the counter's data.
+Only the data you use will trigger re-renders. const { count, increment, decrement } = useSnapshot(counter)

   return (